ryanMlindner/Recursion-Idle/README.md

 -python connection to database: dependencies.databaseconnection and dependencies.fileaccess

--python connection to javascript and vice versa: gameengine.run (for the time being) and main.py flask app API endpoints
+-python connection to javascript and vice versa: gameengine/static/databaseConnection/ and main.py flask app API endpoints

--game mechanics and run function: run.js (and all other js files in static for objects) grow() function
+-game mechanics and run function: run.js (and most other js files in static for different drivers) grow() function

 -readability is okay, not where i want it to be, but the project is always changing so that